 Manual klipper firmware compilation

-RatOS automatically compiles firmware for your board when klipper is updated.
-You shouldn't have to do this unless something is broken.
+RatOS automatically compiles firmware for your board when klipper is updated, if that fails, the RatOS Configurator will assist you in flashing your board in one of multiple ways.
+You shouldn't have to do this unless something is severely broken.

 If you need to compile the firmware for your board yourself, here's how you do it.

 You're need to log into the Pi via SSH.
 The default username is